Chapter 49: Revelations – 160 AK, Late Autumn

 She doubted it could be anything else.

-She was too well informed which, it had turned out, was the biggest drawback to working with Dwain.
-Getting professionally reinvolved in spying, gossip, and rumors meant she was never caught by surprise.
+She was too well informed which, it turned out, was the biggest drawback to working with Dwain.
+She was never caught by surprise.

 So, being unsure was a refreshing change.

-As it was a small family affair, R’bekah and Jon’than had chosen to ride horses, of which, Jon inevitably complained they owned too many.
+As it was a small family affair, Rebekah and Jonathan had chosen to ride horses, of which, Jon inevitably complained they owned too many.

 He really needs a mission, Lord.
 After twenty-five years of marriage and fifteen years apart, I hardly know the man.
 Blast, even in the early years, we only spent two or three weeks out of every three moons together.
 He’s itching to travel… and… I need time to adjust.